 the Kubernetes object types.

-run: Create a new Deployment object to run Containers in one or more Pods.
+run: Create a new Pod to run a Container.

 expose: Create a new Service object to load balance traffic across Pods.